michelleconville/oir_events/README.md

 This project was developed using agile methodologies by delivering features in sprints.
 There were 3 sprints in total, the work was carried out over four weeks.

-Initially user stories were developed, and a full set of acceptance criteria was created in order to define the functionality of the required feature, these user stories were assigned to epics (milestones), prioritised under the labels, *Must have*, *Should have*, and *Could have*.
-Then they were assigned to sprints and story pointed, according to complexity. *Must have* user stories were completed first, *should haves* and then finally *could haves*.
-It was done this way to ensure that all core requirements were completed first, with the nice to have features being added should there be capacity.
+Initially user stories were developed, and a full set of acceptance criteria was created in order to define the functionality of the required feature.
+These user stories were assigned to epics (milestones) and prioritised under the labels, *Must have*, *Should have*, and *Could have*.
+Then they were assigned to sprints and story pointed, according to complexity. *Must have* user stories were completed first, followed by *should haves* and then finally *could haves*.
+This approach was taken to ensure that all core requirements were completed first, with the nice to have features being added should there be capacity.

 In GitHub projects, a Kanban board was used to track the progress of the project, the workflow started with *To do* then *In Progress*, *Done* and finally *Closed*.